AnyChart/docs.anychart.com/Stock_Charts/Series/Step_Area.md

 ### Data

-When we set the data for the Step Area series in Stocks, we need to set it in table format, arranged as array of arrays or array of objects.
-Look through the next two samples: they both display the same data, but in the first one it is arranged as array of arrays.
+The data in stocks should be formatted as a table, there are two ways of setting it: as an array of arrays or as an array of objects.

+Here is how to set data as an array of arrays, array contains values and then you map the data set to tell the component which column contains values.

 ```
 // set the data